ucanlab/devMgr/README.md

 Moreover, devMgr needs to obtain the information of the devices in this cloudlet.
 Thus, the node solicitation protocol (NSP) is designed for this purpose.

 III.
-Node Solicitation Protocol
+Node Solicitation Protocol (NSP)
 There are two roles in NSP: node (N) is the device. devMgr (M) is the device manager.
 The message format of NSP is based on XML.

 III.1.
 Message Type
-When N want to join a cloudlet, N must send a join message to M in this cloudlet.
+When N wants to join a cloudlet, N must send a join message to M in this cloudlet.
-When N want to leave this cloudlet, N must send a leave message to M in this cloudlet.
+When N wants to leave this cloudlet, N must send a leave message to M in this cloudlet.
+N needs to send a heart bit message to M every S (default is 30)seconds.
+S will depend on the mobility of N.

 III.2.
 Message Format
 A. Join Message